 Application for membership requires the submission of four references, two personal and two ministerial (currently ordained or licensed).
 To qualify, reference must have known the applicant for at least one year.
 Family members (and fiancés/fiancées) and subordinates(employee/volunteer) are not acceptable as references.
 All references must be submitted in order to initiate the review of the application.

-Applicants: Please send the following corresponding links below to your references.
+Applicants are required to send the following corresponding links below to your references.
 Note: The email provided on the application is for internal purposes only.

 References: You may access the corresponding links below.